holyaustin/ZK-Whistle/README.md

 Message board with limited anonymity set.

+Scroll is a general-purpose zk-rollup project aiming to be an EVM-equivalent zkEVM.
+EVM-equivalent goes further than EVM-compatible with an environment that runs the same as the specifications presented in Ethereum Yellow Paper

 # On-chain Privacy DApp Demo using inclusion proofs

 This demo showcases all the parts needed to create a privacy preserving DApp with good UX which are: